Menu

 Presenting the GET AHED project I:

-GET-AHED platform and the HE Green assessment tool (R. Neavyn, V. Régent, B. Gabriel Coehlo, R. Valente)
+GET-AHED and the Green Self-Assessment toolkit (Verena Régent, Barbara Gabriel Coehlo, Robertt Valente)

 09:00AM–10:30AM